phu0ngng/nccl/doc/source/env.rst

 The default value used by NCCL is 20 (since 2.23; it was 18 since 2.14, and 14 before that).

 Values can be 1-31.

+Note: Setting a value of 0 or >= 32 will result in an infinite timeout value.

 NCCL_IB_RETRY_CNT
 -----------------